Mission: Impossible – The Final Reckoning: Plot

-Grace, Benji, Paris, and Degas travel to St. Matthew Island in the Bering Sea, home to a Cold War era naval sonar array that detected the Sevastopols sinking.
-They meet former CIA analyst William Donloe, who was exiled to the island after Ethan's 1996 break-in at CIA headquarters, (Note: As depicted in Mission: Impossible (1996)) who coincidentally memorized the Sevastopols coordinates.
-Captured by Russian special forces seeking the coordinates, Grace and Donloe's wife Tapeesa escape by dog sled, and the others fight off the soldiers as Donloe transmits the coordinates to Ethan.
+Grace, Benji, Paris and Degas travel to St. Matthew Island in the Bering Sea, home to a Cold War-era naval sonar array that detected the Sevastopols sinking.
+They meet former CIA analyst William Donloe, who was exiled to the island after Ethan's break-in at CIA headquarters thirty years ago (Note: As depicted in Mission: Impossible (1996)) and coincidentally memorized the Sevastopols coordinates.
+Russian special forces intercept them seeking the coordinates, though Grace and Donloe's wife, Tapeesa, escape by dog sled while the others fight off the soldiers as Donloe transmits the coordinates to Ethan.

-Ethan joins the aircraft carrier USS George H. W. Bush in the North Pacific Ocean and later boards the submarine USS Ohio.
-After receiving the coordinates and barely surviving a doomsday assassin who had infiltrated the Ohio named Hagar, Ethan uses an experimental diving suit to reach the Sevastopol and retrieve the Podkova, as the wreck slides down the continental shelf.
+Ethan joins the aircraft carrier USS George H. W. Bush in the northern Pacific Ocean and boards the submarine USS Ohio.
+After receiving the coordinates and barely surviving a doomsday assassin named Hagar, who had infiltrated the USS Ohio, Ethan uses an experimental diving suit to reach the Sevastopol and retrieve the Podkova as the wreck slides down the continental shelf.
 Narrowly escaping without his diving suit, Ethan is revived from decompression sickness by Grace using a portable decompression chamber.
-Reunited with his team, Ethan plans to plug the Poison Pill into the Podkova, fooling the Entity into entering a physical drive instead of the bunker mainframe.
+After reuniting with his team, Ethan plans to plug the Poison Pill into the Podkova, fooling the Entity into entering a physical drive instead of the bunker mainframe.

-At the bunker, Gabriel ambushes the team with a timed nuclear device, demanding the Podkova.
-Kittridge interrupts, seeking control of the Entity.
-During the gunfight, the bomb activates and Benji is shot.
-Gabriel flees with the Poison Pill, pursued by Ethan with the Podkova.
-Donloe, Tapeesa, and Degas defuse the bomb; Paris, Grace, and Benji prepare the mainframe to trap the Entity.
+At the bunker, Gabriel ambushes the team with a timed nuclear device, demanding the Podkova, though they are interrupted by Kittridge and a team of agents seeking control of the Entity.
+During the gunfight, the bomb is activated and Benji is shot.
+Gabriel escapes with the Poison Pill, pursued by Ethan with the Podkova.
+Donloe, Tapeesa and Degas defuse the bomb while Paris, Grace and Benji prepare the mainframe to trap the Entity.

-Sloane avoids a preemptive nuclear strike, but the Chairman of the Joint Chiefs is fatally wounded protecting her from a doomsday assassin, allowing the Entity time to take full control of the world's nuclear arsenal.
-Ethan chases Gabriel in a biplane, climbs onto his plane, breaks his arm, and retrieves the Poison Pill.
-Gabriel gets himself killed hitting the rudder while attempting to escape; Ethan finds another parachute, inserting the Poison Pill into the Podkova mid-air, allowing Grace to trap the Entity just before nuclear launch.
+President Sloane refuses to order a preemptive nuclear strike, though a failed attack by a doomsday assassin allows the Entity time to take full control of the world's nuclear arsenal.
+After a lengthy chase in a pair of biplanes, Ethan climbs onto Gabriel's plane and retrieves the Poison Pill.
+While attempting to escape, Gabriel is killed hitting his groin and then his head on the plane's vertical stabilizer.
+Parachuting away, Ethan inserts the Poison Pill into the Podkova mid-air, allowing Grace to trap the Entity just before nuclear launch.

-Ethan listens to a farewell message from Luther in the Poison Pill, which self-destructs afterwards.
-He gives the destroyed Podkova to Kittridge, and Briggs—revealed to be the son of Jim Phelps—makes peace with Ethan for exposing his father as a traitor.
-Reuniting in London, Grace gives Ethan the drive with the Entity, and the IMF team part ways.
+Upon landing, Ethan listens to a farewell message from Luther in the Poison Pill, which self-destructs afterward.
+He gives the destroyed Podkova to Kittridge, and Briggs makes amends with Ethan for exposing his father as a traitor.
+Reuniting in London's Trafalgar Square, Grace gives Ethan the drive with the Entity and the IMF team part ways.